-If you are a commercial photographer, or are in the business of processing or finishing photographs, you are exempt from PST on your purchases of film, photographic paper and chemicals you use to develop film in your business.
+If you are a commercial photographer, or are in the business of processing or finishing photographs, you are exempt from paying PST on your purchases of film, photographic paper and chemicals you use to develop film in your business.

-Purchases from Out-of-Province Suppliers
+Goods from Out-of-Province Suppliers

-If you purchase or lease taxable goods from an out-of-province supplier, you pay PST on the total amount that you pay to bring the goods into BC, including charges for transportation, customs, excise, and any other costs, except the goods and services tax (GST).
-If the supplier does not charge you PST at the time of the sale or lease, you must self-assess the PST due.
-If you have a PST number, you must self-assess the PST due on your next PST return.
+If you purchase or lease taxable goods from an out-of-province supplier, you must pay PST on the total amount you pay to bring the goods into BC, including charges for transportation, customs, excise, and any other costs, except the goods and services tax (GST).

+If the supplier does not charge you PST and you have a PST number, you must self-assess the PST due on your next PST return.

-If you do not have a PST number, you must self-assess the PST due using the Casual Remittance Return (FIN 405) on or before the last day of the month following the month you brought, sent or received goods into BC.
+If you do not have a PST number, you must self-assess the PST due using the Casual Remittance Return (FIN 405) on or before the last day of the month following the month you brought, sent or received the goods in BC.